laurita/clt_demo/README.md

 # Central Limit Theorem Demo

 In probability theory, [the central limit theorem (CLT)](https://en.wikipedia.org/wiki/Central_limit_theorem) establishes that, in most situations, when independent random variables are added, their properly normalized sum tends toward a normal distribution even if the original variables themselves are not normally distributed.
+This project illustrates the CLT.

 # Requirements